hashicorp/terraform-provider-tfe/website/docs/cdktf/typescript/r/workspace.html.markdown

    workspace has been created, so modifying this value will result in the workspace being replaced.
 To disable this, use an [ignore changes](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#ignore_changes) lifecycle meta-argument
 * `speculativeEnabled` - (Optional) Whether this workspace allows speculative plans.
 Defaults to `true`.
-Setting this to `false` prevents Terraform Cloud or the Terraform Enterprise instance from running plans on pull requests, which can improve security if the VCS repository is public or includes untrusted contributors.
+Setting this to `false` prevents HCP Terraform or the Terraform Enterprise instance from running plans on pull requests, which can improve security if the VCS repository is public or includes untrusted contributors.